agilecrm/rest-api/README.md

 ###Response:
 - Status 200: Contact added successfully.
 Returns the newly added contact object in the response.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.
-- Status 406: If the Limit of the contacts exceeded.
+- Status 406: If the limit of the contacts is exceeded.

 ##1.4 Updating contact
 ###dev/api/contacts
 Method: PUT

-Accepts contact object with valid id parameter in it, where ‘id’  refers the contact to be updated.
+Accepts contact object with valid id parameter in it, where ‘id’  refers to the contact that is to be updated.

 ###Acceptable request Representation:
 ```javascript